mayaepps/Neighborcycle/README.md

 **Required Must-have Stories**

-- [x] The user can create an account and fill in a profile describing their preferences and location.
+- [ ] The user can create an account and fill in a profile describing their preferences and location.
-- [x] The user can log in and out
+- [ ] The user can log in and out
-- [x] The user can edit their preferences in their profile
+- [ ] The user can edit their preferences in their profile
-- [x] The user's home screen shows a list of books matching their preferences and near their location
+- [ ] The user's home screen shows a list of items near their location
-- [x] The user can add a book to their wishlist
+- [ ] The user can create a post, including information about the age, quality, and other notes about the item
-- [x] The user can view their wishlist
+- [ ] The user can search for items
-- [x] The user can click on a book to be taken to a detail view of the book that includes the location of the store that sells the book in Google Maps
+- [ ] The user can click on an item to be taken to a detail view of the item that includes the location of the item in Google Maps and where they can express interest in the item
-- [x] The bookseller can create an account with their location
-- [x] The bookseller can log in and out of their account
+- [ ] The user can view the people who have expressed interest in their items in the profile tab
-- [x] The bookseller can remove books from the database
+- [ ] The user can remove posts from the database
-- [x] The bookseller can add books to the database
-- [x] The user can remove books from their wishlist

 **Optional Nice-to-have Stories**

-- [x] The user can view the bookstores on a map that sell the books on their wishlist
+- [ ] The user can view a Google Maps view of the items near them
-- [x] The user can set the distance the recommendations fragment should look for bookstores to recommend books from (i.e. setting the maximum miles away from the user to look for bookstores, or setting the number of stores away from the user that the fragment should look for books from)
-- [x] The bookseller can add books to by scanning the barcode of the book
-- [x] The user can send their wishlist to friends
+- [ ] The user can set a deadline, after which they will
+- [ ] When expressing interst in an item, the user can add a note for the poster to see
-- [x] The user can rank their wishlist
+- [ ] The user can see items that they have requested
-- [x] The user can search for books by title and author, and search for bookstores
-- [ ] For bookstores, make a website where they could upload their database and they wouldn't have to individually upload every book
-- [ ] The bookseller can add information to their profile including curbside pick-up, availible hours
+- [ ] the user can take away their expressed interest in an item
 - [ ] Create unit tests to ensure high quality recommendation system

 ## Wireframe